Proto:Super Mario Kart/mkart

 - Automatic drifting isn't implemented yet

 - To end a drift, you need to steer against the drift direction, otherwise you get another slow down.
+In the final version, ending a drift is done by a jump.

 - Bananas can't be thrown forward.